• Free shipping on all orders

 7. Pet Wipes

 Using pet wipes to clean stained fur is a quick alternative to a bath, and you can find several products with deodorizing agents to freshen the coat.
 If your dog has sensitive skin, you can use a hypoallergenic wipe that’s free of fragrances or harsh chemicals.
-Pet wipes remove dirt, loose hair, and stains from urine, but they will not eliminate a urine odor if the stain is substantial.
+Pet wipes remove dirt, loose hair, and stains from urine, but they won’t eliminate a urine odor if the stain is substantial.
 For significant leakage on the dog’s coat, you’ll need to use one of the previous methods and a bath to ensure the scent is gone.

 High-quality wet wipes can help you keep your dog clean from head to tail.
 Our Hepper Wash Wipes are infused with natural, moisturizing ingredients that will soothe your dog's skin while effectively removing dirt and grime.
 These soft, hypoallergenic wipes are made in the USA and safe for dogs and puppies of all breeds.